Srini-web/pes_asic_class/README.md

 <details>

   <summary>Theory</summary>

 + ISA defines the interface between a computer's hardware and its software, specifically how the processor and its components interact with the software instructions that drive the execution of tasks.
-It encompasses a set of instructions, addressing modes, data types, registers, memory organization, and the mechanisms for executing and managing instructions
+It encompasses a set of instructions, addressing modes, data types, registers, memory organization, and the mechanisms for executing and managing instructions.
 + RISC V refers to Reduced Instruction Set Computing - Five Architecture.
 It is an open-source Instruction Set Architecture (ISA) that has gained significant attention and adoption in the world of computer architecture and semiconductor design.
 </details>

 ### Integer Number Representation
 <details>
   <summary>Theory</summary>

 + Unsigned numbers:- also known as non-negative numbers, are numerical values that represent magnitudes without indicating direction or sign.(Range: [0, (2^n)-1 ])
 + Signed numbers are numerical values that can represent both positive and negative magnitudes, along with zero.(Range : Positive : [0 , 2^(n-1)-1] Negative : [-1 to 2^(n-1)])

  <img width="536" alt="Signmemalloc" src="https://github.com/Srini-web/pes_asic_class/assets/77874288/86000e0f-e3bc-4ae3-8c54-ce5f41b5a932">